-During calendar year 2018 ResMed continued a partnership with a third-party consultant and industry specialist, to enhance our conflict minerals program.
+During calendar year 2019 ResMed continued a partnership with a third-party consultant and industry specialist, to enhance our conflict minerals program.
 We contacted in-scope suppliers to explain ResMed's use of a third-party consultant to act on our behalf, collecting and analyzing 3TG information.
 We believe that working with an industry specialist allows for more efficient and accurate data gathering, provides an industry standard approach, and gives ResMed the ability to review supplier responses against an existing database of information.

 We began our reasonable country of origin inquiry by contacting suppliers who sold us components or subassemblies that contained or that we determined may have contained necessary 3TG.
 We offered our suppliers two options for submitting the required information, either by uploading the Electronic Industry Citizenship Coalition-Global e-Sustainability Initiative conflict minerals reporting template, or by submitting an online survey version of this template directly to our third-party consultant.
-Our calendar year 2018 response rate was 100%.
+Our calendar year 2019 response rate was 84%, down from 100% in calendar year 2018.
+We believe that this year's reduced reporting rate was largely a result of the impact of the COVID-19 outbreak on some of our suppliers.